This section of the catalog includes academic policies and scholastic regulations related to this catalog's academic year.

 Registration for Courses at Other Twin Cities Seminaries

-Because Bethel Seminary is a member of the Minnesota Consortium of Theological Schools, consisting of Luther Theological Seminary, St. John’s Divinity School, The St. Paul Seminary School of Divinity, and United Theological Seminary, full-time degree students may take courses at other member institutions.
+Because Bethel Seminary is a member of the Minnesota Consortium of Theological Schools (Bethel Seminary, Luther Theological Seminary, St. John’s Divinity School, The St. Paul Seminary School of Divinity, and United Theological Seminary), full-time degree students may take courses at these member institutions.
 To do so they should:

 - Ensure that the consortium registrar sends a transcript back to Bethel.

 Courses taken at a consortium school must be electives only.
 Required courses may not be taken without approval through the Academic Petition process.

 Student Success Advisors

 651.638.6868 (800.255.8706, ext.
 6868); firstname.lastname@example.org

 Each program has a designated Student Success Advisor (SSA) who serves as the first point of contact for student advising and support.
 The SSA can assist students with course selection, program planning, and other academic and registration questions.
 They are also able to provide referrals to a number of other support offices on campus, based on each student's particular needs.
 Contact your program's SSA with your questions or concerns using the contact information found above.
 You can also visit the Office of Student Success & Retention website for more information.